wednesdayaddamsss/wednesdayaddamsss/README.md

  <div align="center">
 <details>
   <summary><ins>additional</ins></summary>
-      <p>my discords are princessg845 & beepbeepxoxo</p>
+      <p>Disney's #1 traveler ok.. disney adult type of gal ok.. yes? ok..</p>
-      <p>I want to become an actor when I grow up!</p>
+      <p>I want to become an actor and art teacher when I grow up!</p>
       <p>If you would ever like, I would love to gift you ponies.
 I enjoy making other people things, as I believe it is my job to give and care for others! (not religious, I'm justoverly caring lmao)</p>
-      <p>Disney's #1 traveler ok.. disney adult type of gal ok.. yes? ok..</p>
+      <p>my discords are princessg845 & beepbeepxoxo</p>
 </details>
   </div>
 ㅤ<img width="810" height="30" alt="image" src="https://github.com/user-attachments/assets/a6c8a129-4867-4e0d-b924-e27e236324a3" />